City of London School: Move to Blackfriars

 The school eventually outgrew its original site.
-While many public schools moved away from Greater London in the late Nineteenth Century, a joint decision was made by the school's management and the school committee to stay in the capital as it was deemed a stimulating environment for education by many.
-By a further Act of Parliament, the City of London School Act 1879 (c.lxiii), it was empowered to move to a new site at Blackfriars on the Victoria Embankment overlooking the Thames (still in the City of London).
+While some public schools moved away from Greater London in the late 19th century, the management and committee of City of London jointly decided to stay in the capital, as it was deemed a stimulating environment for education.
+A City of London School Act 1879 (c.63) empowered the school to move to a new site in the City of London at Blackfriars on the Victoria Embankment overlooking the Thames.
 The school moved in 1883 and the new building was opened by the Prince of Wales, (the future King Edward VII).
 In 1887 the Divisional Court and the Court of Appeal determined that the City of London School was a public school.

 In November 1912, the Education Committee appointed Cyril Burt as a psychologist in the education officer's department.
 In Britain, this was the first appointment in a field of psychology outside a university.
 From 1913 to 1931 Burt examined pupils nominated for admission to special schools.
 His mandate included selection and research.

-In 1920, an arrangement was made whereby all the boy choristers of the Temple Church, were given scholarships at the City of London School.
+In 1920, an arrangement was made whereby all the boy choristers of the Temple Church were given scholarships at the City of London School.
 In 1926, this arrangement was extended to the boy choristers of the Chapel Royal at St. James's Palace.
-The choristers included Ernest Lough whose recording of Mendelssohn's "O for the Wings of a Dove" with the Temple Choir in 1927 made him world-famous; it was the first classical record to sell (by 1962) more than a million copies.
-Other musicians educated at the City of London School include the cellist Steven Isserlis.
+The choristers included Ernest Lough, whose recording of Mendelssohn's "O for the Wings of a Dove" with the Temple Choir in 1927 made him world-famous; by 1962 it became the first classical record to sell more than a million copies.
+Another musician educated at the school was the cellist Steven Isserlis.